If you plan a trip to any part of southern Italy, set aside a day for to visit Pompeii!

 We did a day trip that included spending the morning at Pompeii and driving the Amalfi Coast during the afternoon.
 If you’re in a rush or visiting in the winter, this is a good way to get a quick taste of Amalfi without having time to dedicate a few days to staying in the myriad beautiful coastal towns.
 It was a great way to squeeze it all in, but if you can manage, give a few days to the Amalfi Coast.
 It’ll be worth it.

 All of that to say: we had a driver drop us off, making transportation simple.

 If you’re doing it yourself, the cheapest way is to take the Circumvesuviana bus and get off at the Pompeii Scavi – Villa dei Misteri stop.
-There’s another stop named Pompei, which leads a modern city with the same name.
+There’s another stop named Pompei, which leads to a modern city with the same name.
 Don’t stop there.
 This bus goes through to Sorrento and stops at Herulaneum as well if those are also on your list!

 When planning your visit, I would set aside at least two hours inside.
-If you’re especially into Roman Empire history, you can spend most of a day in here without breaking a sweat.
+If you’re especially into Roman Empire history, you can spend most of a day here without breaking a sweat.
 You’ll be on foot the entire time, so wear comfortable shoes and bring water.

 If this sounds up your alley, consider also checking out Herculaneum (Ercolano in Italian).
 Like Pompeii, the city was coated in ash during Mount Vesuvius’ 79 AD eruption, but Herculaneum is smaller and somewhat less crowded than its more popular neighbor.